yanjia0807/felix-ecommerce/wp-content/plugins/elementor/readme.txt

 == Changelog ==

+= 3.32.5 - 2025-10-21 =

+* Fix: Create Template dialog doesn't close in WordPress Templates section
+* Fix: Website Template fails to apply when Custom Code or Custom Icons are included

 = 3.32.4 - 2025-10-05 =

 * Tweak: Added notice for Load Google Fonts Locally feature to clarify behavior and setup

 = 3.32.3 - 2025-09-29 =